 The degree provides advanced training in Geographic Information Systems (GIS), including the use and application of geospatial hardware, software, and data in urban and environmental planning scenarios.

 You will become a leader in the management and utilization of geospatial technologies and engage in the development and deployment of location-based mobile applications and management of web-based geospatial data.
 While technical in design, this program maintains a theoretical/critical focus on the application of these technologies to urban and environmental issues.

 The Master of Nursing program prepares RNs for practice in a range of settings as leaders, managers, care providers and educators.
 Two curriculum options are offered.
 Leader in Healthcare Delivery students gain in-depth knowledge and skills relating to leading in an environment of constant change in healthcare systems, government agencies and community organizations.
 Nurse Educator students gain knowledge to develop educational programs, evaluate performance and facilitate learning and are prepared to teach in a variety of roles including academic nursing program faculty, staff educators and patient educators.

 The Ed.D. program is a three-year, non-traditional cohort format that enables currently employed educational leaders and practitioners to pursue a doctoral degree.
-Class sessions meet Fridays and Saturdays approximately once per month with digital learning in between.
+Class sessions meet one weekend approximately once per month with digital learning in between.

 The Master of Science in Electrical and Computer Engineering (MSECE) degree at the University of Washington Tacoma was conceived to provide students with a combination of advanced knowledge, hands–on experience, research and applications of theory to support and improve their employment options in the fields of Electrical and Computer Engineering (ECE).
 The curriculum is built upon the Bachelor’s degree in Computer Engineering and Systems (CES), as well as the Bachelor’s degree in Electrical Engineering (EE) at UW Tacoma.